311zzb/gitlet/gitlet-design.md

 ### Reset to a designated commit

-1. Perform the checks: the commit with the designated ID exists, and there is no working untracked file
+1. Perform the checks: the commit with the designated ID exists, and there is no working untracked file.
-2. Remove all files in the CWD
+2. Checkout to the designated commit.
-3. Checkout all files tracked in that commit
-4. Move the current branch to that commit
+3. Move the current branch to that commit (The biggest difference between `reset` and `checkout [branch name]` command).

-Better implementation might be available once checkout branch function is implemented.

 ## Persistence